 Upcoming schedule:

-You can register to attend ISTC Meets sessions directly from the zoom link.
+You can register to attend ISTC Meets sessions directly from the Zoom link.
 You’ll find the link in the Meets listing, under Meeting Details.
 Or, contact istc@istc.org.uk to be added to the ISTC Meets mailing list and get the details straight in your inbox.

 Meeting Details